tursodatabase/pg_turso/README.md

   AS SELECT dish_id, name FROM menu WHERE price <= 2.99;
 ```

-The Turso table corresponding to our materialized view can be created with the help of `turso db shell` as follows:
+The Turso table corresponding to our materialized view will be automatically created by the plugin, and is going to look more or less as follows:
 ```sql
 CREATE TABLE assorted_collection_of_dirt_cheap_dishes(
    dish_id int PRIMARY KEY ON CONFLICT REPLACE, name
 );
 ```
-The process of creating the corresponding replication table in Turso will be automated in the future, but for now the table needs to be created manually.

 The way replication plugins work is as follows.